-Brian Maloney is counsel in the Litigation Group.
+Brian Maloney is a partner in the Litigation Group.
 Brian is a commercial litigator with significant experience across a wide range of sectors, including banking, maritime, and securities.
 He also represents clients in matters involving civil and criminal enforcement inquiries and regulatory investigations.
 He has written and spoken extensively in connection with his shipping litigation work, which includes, among other matters, the ongoing coordination of U.S. actions arising out of the collapse of O.W.
 Bunker & Trading A/S and its affiliates around the world on behalf of the secured lender to those entities.
 He regularly advises clients on matters relating to economic sanctions administered by the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC).
 Brian is also a contributor to Seward & Kissel’s Maritime Blog, as well as the Marshall Islands Law Blog.

 Brian received an A.B. degree (cum laude) from Dartmouth College and a J.D. degree (cum laude) from Boston College Law School.
 He is a member of the Maritime Law Association of the United States, as well as the ABA, the NYC Bar Association, New York County Lawyers’ Association and the Dartmouth Lawyers’ Association.

 Notable matters include:

 - Representing secured lender in complex civil litigation arising out of collapse of the O.W.
 Bunker Group, a global provider of marine fuel.
 Litigation has proceeded in the district courts and on appeal in the Second, Fifth, Ninth and Eleventh Circuits.

 - Resolved SEC investigation concerning sufficiency of broker-dealer compliance policies and procedures to prevent the misuse of material, nonpublic information.